-- Recently, more accurate dating and volume estimates for the lava
+Traps in India in 1978.
+Recently, more accurate dating and volume

-coincident with the KT event and the Chicxulub impact.
+major outbreak there was essentially coincident with the KT event and

-This suggests that the impact (in what is now Mexico) may have
+the Chicxulub impact.
+This suggests that the impact (in what is now

 triggered massive lava floods (in what is now India) that contributed